A 'How-To' for Scanning

-!
-Note !
 A few more notes and images may be added,

-if/when I revisit this page in the future.
+if/when I re-visit this page again.

 In 2015, I was still using the Ubuntu 9.10 Linux operating system (the 2009 October release, 'Karmic Koala') --- with the Gnome 2 desktop environment --- on my main desktop computer.